 As opposed to traditional project planning, Agile projects use an iterative approach to deliver a project in short sprints.
 Because of this structure, your project will go through an initial forecasting phase to lay out project features and requirements, then re-forecast during each sprint.
-To incorporate project estimation into your Agile workflow, use these estimation techniques during the sprint retrospective to update project requirements based on the outcomes of the last sprint.Read: How to create a project plan that works to keep you on track
+To incorporate project estimation into your Agile workflow, use these estimation techniques during the sprint retrospective to update project requirements based on the outcomes of the last sprint.Read: Create a better project plan in just 7 steps

 With project estimation techniques, you can construct a ballpark estimate that roughly aligns the three main project constraints: cost, scope, and time.

 You’ll need to balance these three elements in every project, and doing so can be challenging because they all affect one another.
 For example, your project can only stay within scope if your budget and time allotment stay steady.
 If you want to add on another product feature or ad campaign that you didn’t discuss in the planning phase, increase your time and budget to account for your larger scope.

 Cost constraints include the overall project budget and anything of financial value required to get the job done.
 Put simply, if you don’t have enough money to complete your project, it will fail.
 That’s why it’s crucial to accurately estimate your project’s cost early on.

 Cost management isn’t a one-and-done task.
 Throughout your project, you’ll want to keep an eye on how closely you’re sticking to your proposed budget.
 It’s also important to stay flexible about changes that may affect cost.Read: Project accounting: How to weight project cost-benefits